Share This Article

 A vaccine teaches your pet’s immune system to recognize a germ without causing the full disease.
 An antigen is a tiny bit of a germ or a harmless copy that the immune system learns to spot.
 After vaccination, the body makes protection called immunity.

-If the real germ shows up later, immunity helps stop illness or make it much milder – one of the clear dog vaccination benefits that owners notice.
+If the real germ shows up later, immunity helps stop illness or make it much milder one of the clear cat and dog vaccination benefits that parents notice.
+Framing the science helps answer why do pets need vaccines when you wonder whether a shot is necessary.

 Types of Vaccines